-Altamira was first assigned to Mission San Francisco de Asís (Mission Dolores), and served there between 1820 and 1823.
+Altimira was first assigned to Mission San Francisco de Asís (Mission Dolores), and served there between 1820 and 1823.

 He was not happy with conditions at Mission Dolores, and appealed to legislature to found a mission in Sonoma — something unprecedented.
 When they found out, his Franciscan superiors criticized Altamira for going ahead with plans for a new mission without first asking their permission.
-Altamira refused to back down, and he appealed to the civil authorities to support his plan.
+Altimira refused to back down, and he appealed to the civil authorities to support his plan.
 Eventually a compromise was reached and the mission was allowed to proceed.

-Altamira remained at the new mission, San Francisco Solano, until 1826, when he was assigned to San Buenaventura, where he served for little less than two years.
+Altimira remained at the new mission, San Francisco Solano, until 1826, when he was assigned to San Buenaventura, where he served for little less than two years.
 In 1826 he declined to take the oath of allegiance to the Mexican constitution, and in 1828 he secretly returned to Spain, after getting word that all Spaniards were going to be expelled from all Mexican territories.